Arteha/admin-bro-typeorm/README.md

     RelationId
 } from "typeorm";
 import * as express from "express";
-import { Database, Resource } from "admin-bro-typeorm";
+import { Database, Resource } from "@admin-bro/typeorm";
 import { validate } from 'class-validator'

-import AdminBro from "admin-bro";
+import AdminBro from "@admin-bro/core";
-import * as AdminBroExpress from "admin-bro-expressjs"
+import * as AdminBroExpress from "@admin-bro/express"

 Resource.validate = validate;
 AdminBro.registerAdapter({ Database, Resource });